Introducing rats to each other

 How to get rats used to being handled

 Rats can build close relationships with you, and you can successfully train them.
-Start by having regular gentle and calm contact with your rat to slowly allow a bond to develop.
+Start by getting your rat used to your voice and presence, and when the rat is comfortable with that begin having regular gentle and calm contact to slowly allow a bond to develop.
 Allow them to investigate your hands in their own time and reward them with treats to help them enjoy your company.

 Remember: